 - Hollie Perkins, Unit Administrative Assistant, Virginia Cooperative Extension

 Quarterly ELC meetings, unless otherwise posted, are scheduled for the second Tuesday in January, April, July, and October.
-Meetings take place in the large meeting room of the Prince George County Library.
+Meetings take place in the first floor meeting room of the Human Services Building.

 Master Gardeners are trained volunteers who aid the Prince George Extension office by helping people in the community better understand horticulture and their environment.
 In exchange for their training, Master Gardeners contribute time as volunteers working through Cooperative Extension to provide seeds of horticulture-related information to the public.

 The Prince George Extension office will be accepting applications each December and January for their Master Gardener Training Program held each winter.
 Upon acceptance into the program, trainees will attend a ten-week series of classes, held Tuesdays and Thursdays from 6 pm to 9 pm, beginning in January.
 Classes are taught by Extension staff, Master Gardeners, and local experts.
 Class topics include basic botany, soil science, home lawns, insect and disease management, fruits and vegetables, composting, perennials and annuals, trees and shrubs, and a pruning demonstration.